rubocode/frontier.nvim/doc/design/tangent.md

 Perhaps they don't appreciate the generality and universality that they need to enable.
-I wonder whether the language developed by people with less of an appreciation of quality in their work will endure.
+I wonder whether the language developed by people with less of an appreciation for quality in their work will endure.
 Perhaps their priorities are not balanced.
 They may be sprinting instead of laying the foundation for a marathon.